 Fforest Fawr Geopark Ambassador Scheme

 ‘A picture paints a thousand words’ — the same can be said for maps which are in effect a picture of the landscape.
-There are a range of maps available covering Fforest Fawr Geopark.
+There are a range of maps available covering Fforest Fawr Geopark:

-Most people will be familar with Ordnance Survey maps — the key to exploring the countryside on foot or otherwise.
+Most people will be familiar with Ordnance Survey maps — the key to exploring the countryside on foot or otherwise.
 Other mapmakers offer similar ‘topographic’ maps too, and at a variety of scales.
 Find out what’s on offer.

 Looking at an old map can reveal what changes have taken place in an area over 50 or 100 years or more — utterly fascinating to see railways come and go, quarries and reservoirs appear and towns and villages expand.
-Buy one secondhand, inspect a library copy or buy a modern copy of an old map.
+Buy one second-hand, inspect a library copy or buy a modern copy of an old map.
 See what’s available.